160th Infantry Regiment (United States): World War II

+Korea

+The 160th Regiment was called up for active duty in September 1950 a couple months after the Korean War began.
+The regiment deployed to Japan with the 40th Infantry Division in March 1951 where it engaged in several months of training before shipping out to South Korea in February 1952 as part of the 40th Infantry Division.
+The 160th served for the last fifteen months of combat in Korea and then returned to California with the 40th in June 1954 and was released from Federal service.

 Post–Korea to present

 As part of the United States National Guard, the unit was not mobilized for Vietnam, but engaged in suppressing civil disturbances.
 During the 1965 Watts Riots in Los Angeles, the 160th Regiment was among the first units deployed.
 They were also activated during the 1992 Los Angeles riots in the wake of the Rodney King trial.
 Following the 1994 Northridge earthquake, the regiment provided humanitarian aid and security to the area affected by the earthquake.

 Company B of 1st Battalion was awarded a Meritorious Unit Commendation for their service in Iraq in 2004 and 2005, and the remainder of 1st Battalion was awarded an Army Superior Unit Award for service in Kosovo during a similar period.
 The regiment served in Kuwait and Iraq during Operation Iraqi Freedom from 15 February 2007 through 8 August 2008; during this period Company C of 3d battalion was awarded a Meritorious Unit Commendation, and two soldiers from the regiment were killed.

 During the George Floyd Protests, the unit was one of the first to be mobilized among the California National Guard on 29 May 2020.